UK Women's Snooker Championship

-The UK Women's Snooker Championship (known as the UK Ladies Championship for some editions) is a tournament on the World Women's Snooker Tour.
-Bai Yulu is the current champion, having defeated Ng On-yee 42 in the 2025 final.
+The UK Women's Snooker Championship (also known as the UK Ladies Championship or the UK Women's Championship for some editions) is a tournament on the World Women's Snooker Tour.
+Bai Yulu is the current champion.

 History

 The event was held for the first time in May 1982.
 Mandy Fisher defeated Sue Foster 31 to claim the title.
 The most successful competitor is Reanne Evans, who has won the championship twelve times, including a run of seven consecutive times between 2005 and 2011.
-Bai Yulu is the current champion, having defeated Ng On-yee 42 in the 2025 final.